daniel-furman/daniel-furman.github.io/content/posts/datartathon.md

 --><img src="/research-outputs/datartathon/knitted-files/ecorisk-vertical-3.png" style="border:0px;margin:0px" alt="vertical 3"/>
 <br>

 A data-driven story about California's uncertain climate future, indicating worrisome levels of temperature warming, particularly in the Sierra Nevadas (Giant sequoias), and precipitation decline, particularly in the Mojave Desert (Joshua trees).
-These climatic trends have the potential to intensify environmental risks across the West Coast of the US, such as wildfire, drought, and biodiversity decline.
+These climatic trends have the potential to intensify environmental risks such as wildfire, drought, and biodiversity decline across the West Coast.

 Made with the support of the [Risk & Resilience DAT/Artathon 2021](https://datartathon.com).